pasgabriele/lora-weather-station/External module/README.md

 ### Wind speed measurement
 The wind speed measurement is ereditated by [cactus.io web site](http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer-wind-speed).
 It works as following:

-As described above, the External module starts, reads the sensors values, compones the json string, sends it to the Gateway and goes to Deep Sleep.
-For the specific wind speed measurement, when the External module executes the readWind function, it actives the pulse measurement (via interrupt) for 3 seconds (via delay), then stop the pulse measurement (disabing the interrupt) and calculates the windspeed AVG in the 3 seconds.
+For the specific wind speed measurement, when the External module executes the readWind function, it actives the pulses measurement (via interrupt) for 3 seconds (via delay), then stop the pulses measurement (disabling the interrupt) and calculates the windspeed AVG in the 3 seconds.

 ## Hardware
 The External module is composed by following hardware components: